scottadkin/node-utstats-2/README.md

 # Node UTStats 2
 Unreal Tournament stats tracking website using node.js and mysql.

+## Thanks to
+- Many thanks to the original creators of the UTStats mutators and website **azazel, )°DoE°(-AnthraX and toa**
+- Thanks to Krull0r for the Monster Icons.

 # Requirements
 - Node.js 14.17 or greater.
 - Mysql